 Using styles or other symbols inside an object, enables the redefinition of these styles and symbols, to different attributes or different objects.
 A symbol instance can redefine one or more of the styles used inside the symbol, with new attributes, to change the appearance of the symbol.

-A style override is a redefinition of a style or symbol, in a limited scope, inside a symbol instance, group, layer or canvas.
-A symbol instance inside a group of objects, a layer, or in a canvas, can be adjusted using style overrides defined at group, layer or canvas level.
+A style override is a redefinition of a style or a symbol, in a limited scope, inside a symbol instance, group, layer or canvas.
+A symbol instance inside a group of objects, a layer, or canvas, can be adjusted using style overrides defined at group, layer or canvas level.
 That is, style overrides are applied to all objects and symbols inside the group, layer or canvas defining the overrides.

 Style overrides can only be used for attributes selected from a style definition.
 Some benefits of using style overrides: